Jelosus2/Lora_Easy_Training_Colab/README.md

 ## How to obtain the Ngrok token

-The colab uses `cloudflared` quick tunnels as the default method but if it goes down you can use the other method to create a tunnel which is ngrok.
+The colab uses `cloudflared` quick tunnels as the default method but if it goes down or there's any issue with it you can use the other method to create a tunnel which is ngrok.
 The only difference with cloudflared is that you will need a token to create the tunnel.
 You can get it in the [Ngrok's dashboard](https://dashboard.ngrok.com/), in the "Your AuthToken" tab.

 ![How to get Ngrok's AuthToken](./assets/ngrok_token.png)